How to Start a Food Truck Business in Chicago, IL

 If necessary, also schedule an assessment with the Chicago Fire Department (CFD).

-During the assessment, your food truck will be checked to make sure it meets all health and fire safety standards.
 Ensure that every part of your vehicle is operational and ready for inspection.
 It's important that everything is accessible for the inspectors to review.

 Look for areas with lots of foot traffic like parks, busy streets, and popular events.
 These spots usually have plenty of people walking around, which means more customers for you.